 51.b. – 51.i.
 This question refers to the address of the company for which the beneficiary works.

 If you are already working in the United States without documents, it is best to consult with a good immigration lawyer before sending the form.
 If you are undocumented or have any questions related to filling out Form I-130, Lluis Law expert immigration attorneys can help you with anything you need.
-Call now for a Free Consultation at (213) 320-0777.
+Call now for a personalized consultation at (213) 320-0777.

 Question 52.
 Start date of current employment.